List of airliner shootdown incidents: La Verrier

 La Verrier, an Air France SNCAC NC.223.4 mail plane, disappeared on the first leg of a flight from Marseille to Damascus with stopovers in Bizerte and Beirut on November 24, 1940.
-All 7 on board, including Jean Chiappe, are presumed to have died.
+All 7 on board, including Jean Chiappe, and the pilot Henri Guillaumet, are presumed to have died.
 No wreckage has been recovered, the plane radioed they were hit by machine-gun fire before disappearing; it has been theorized they were shot down in the nearby Battle of Cape Spartivento that occurred on the same day.

-1942 Qantas Short Empire
+KNILM PK-AFW

+PK-AFW, a Douglas DC-3-194C of KNILM, was attacked by Japanese military aircraft on January 24, 1942, during a cargo flight.
+The plane made a forced landing near Samarinda and all 3 occupants survived, but the plane was written off.

+Corio

 The Corio, a Short Empire flying boat airliner, operated by Qantas, was shot down by Imperial Japanese Naval Air Service aircraft in the early days of the Pacific War during World War II off the coast of West Timor, Dutch East Indies, on 30 January 1942.
 Thirteen occupants were killed.
 Captain Aubrey Koch, along with another crewman and three passengers, swam to shore and were rescued.

+Circe

+The Circe (G-AETZ), another Short S.23 Empire operated by Qantas (leased from BOAC), was evacuating civilians and military personnel from Tjilatjap to Broome on February 28, 1942, was shot down 400 km (248.5 miles) south of Tjilatjap by a Japanese bomber on maritime patrol from Denpasar.
+All 22 occupants, 4 crew and 18 passengers, were killed.